lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 the remote attestation extension {{I-D.ietf-lamps-csr-attestation}} has been defined.
-It describes how to encode Evidence produced by an Attester for inclusion in Certificate Signing Requests (CSRs), and any certificates necessary for validating it.
+It describes how to encode Evidence produced by an Attester for inclusion in Certificate Signing Requests (CSRs), and any certificates necessary for validating it into Certificate Request Message Format (CRMF) or PKCS#10.

 A Verifier or Relying Party might need to learn the point in time an Evidence has been produced.
 This is essential in deciding whether